Through a Glass Darkly

 While inside time, we see through a glass darkly—partially.
 We don’t see yesterday—the moon behind the sun (dark matter).
 Nor do we see tomorrow—the sun around the moon (dark energy).

 In other words, when we see the explosion, we don’t see that which was exploded.
-Our mortal eyes cannot see both sides of time at once.
+When we see that which was exploded, we don’t see the explosion.
+Our eyes cannot see both sides of time at once.

 Here’s another way to think about it.
-The sun and moon are different sides of the same 2D plane.
-When we see the sun, we are beneath it, and it’s concave.
-When we see the moon, we are above it, and it’s convex.
-When we reach the speed of light (sunset), our perspective flips.
+The sun and moon are different ways of seeing the same 2D plane.
+When we are beneath it, we see sun.
+When we are above it, we see moon.
+When we reach the speed of light—sunset—our perspective flips.

 The moon is light speed zero.
 The sun is light speed c^2.
 We—light speed c—sit between them.

-But in the other direction—when we transit back across the diameter—light’s speed is instantaneous.
+In the opposite direction—when we transit back across the diameter—light’s speed is instantaneous.

 Einstein’s stipulation that light’s speed is the same in both directions is just that—a stipulation.